-- Timely payments: Your payment history plays a vital role in determining your credit score, and each month offers you an opportunity to gradually clear off poor credit history when you make payment on time.
+- Timely payments: Your payment history plays a vital role in determining your credit score, and each month offers you an opportunity to gradually clear off your poor credit history when you make payments on time.

 - Get a secured credit card: You can get a secured credit card to help with your daily purchases.
 There is a certain deposit on the card, which sometimes can be a fraction of the credit requested.
 Don’t spend more than thirty percent of your credit limit.
 Every transaction made with the secured credit card is sent to credit bureaus, thereby building your payment history and improving your creditworthiness.